VinzentObuun/Achaea/TTG/README.md

     These are pubicly available systems/scripts.
-    For the sake of posterity, some are locally stored in this repository.
+    For the sake of posterity, most are locally stored in this repository.
     Certain files open raw.
 RIGHT CLICK and SAVE LINK AS to download.

 ### Mudlet